© Can Stock Photo Inc. /alexskopje

 Expired Protein Bars

 Expired protein bars and other food type products are one of two supplement types that I would exercise caution regarding consuming them.
 Many of the protein bars on the market are loaded with synthetic ingredients and preservatives in order to increase shelf-life, there has been a shift in the industry to provide real food and whole food bars and snacks.
-These type of protein bars (RX Bar and Glukos Energy Bars) should be consumed within 3-6 months after the expiration date because of the whole food components that can spoil and rot over time.
+These type of protein bars (Like Quest protein bars, or my favorite - the Anabar) should be consumed within 3-6 months after the expiration date because of the whole food components that can spoil and rot over time.

 If you have something hiding in your cupboard that you’ve found and they are well passed the expiration date (more than the 3-6 months), I would recommend tossing these.
 Eating spoiled food can cause more trouble than it is worth.